-Be sure the blade housing cover is in place and secured before starting the engine or motor.
+Be sure the blade housing cover is closed and secured before starting the motor.
 Use the rubber latches to fasten the blade housing cover shut.
-If the blade housing cover is not closed and secured, the safety switch located on it interrupts the ignition circuit and the motor/engine cannot be started.
-If the cover is opened during the mill operation, the engine/motor will be stopped.
+If the blade housing cover is not closed and secured, the safety switch located on it interrupts the ignition circuit and the motor cannot be started.
+If during sawmill operation the cover will be opened, the motor will be stopped.